 The Azores Islands are a fascinating island archipelago belonging to Portugal.
-A stepping stone for Americans who don't like long flights, the islands lie in the Atlantic, about four hours flying time from the East Coast of the U.S. and two hours flying time to Lisbon.
+A stepping stone for Americans who don't like long flights, the islands lie in the Atlantic, under five hours flying time from the East Coast of the U.S. and two hours flying time to Lisbon.

 Getting to the Azores Islands

-The nine Azores Islands are served by SATA airlines.
+The nine Azores Islands are served by Azores Airlines.
 International flights arrive at the major settlement of Ponta Delgada on the Azores largest island, São Miguel or San Miguel.
-During the high season, SATA flies to the Azores from Boston, Oakland, Porto, Lisbon, Faro, Frankfurt, Paris, Dublin, London, Amsterdam and the Canary Islands.
-If you are coming to the Azores from Lisbon, you can get direct flights to Horta, Terceira and Santa Maria as well as to Ponta Delgada.
-In the off-season, check SATA for the latest information, as these departures change frequently.
+During the high season, Azores Airlines flies to the Azores from Boston, Oakland, Toronto, Montreal, Porto, Lisbon, Frankfurt and Las Palmas.
+If you are coming to the Azores from Lisbon, you can get direct flights to Horta, Terceira, and Santa Maria as well as to Ponta Delgada.
+In the off-season, check Azores Airlines for the latest information, as these departures change frequently.

 Ease Your Jetlag With a Stop in the Azores

-The Azores are only four hours from Boston.
-A trip to the Azores can be the start of a series of short budget-airline hops that will ease the specter of jet lag: four hours to the Azores, two hours to Lisbon, three hours or so to Italy.
+The Azores are only four and a half hours from Boston.
+A trip to the Azores can be the start of a series of short budget-airline hops that will ease the specter of jet lag: less than five hours to the Azores, two hours to Lisbon, three hours or so to Italy.

 The Azores provide a whole different European experience for the traveler who would like to experience cultural and environmental contrast to "The Continent."